-7. Policy Distribution
+12. Policy Distribution

-- 7.1 This policy will be made available via:
+- 12.1 This policy will be made available via:

 - The Trust Website

 - School Websites

-- The Compliance Library
+- Every

-8. Version Control
+13. Version Control

-- 7.1 The changes to this policy over time will be documented in line with the Policy Version.
-For ease of use this will be located in a separate document that can be accessed here. - 7.2 If you spot any broken links or errors within this policy, please report this to dpo@patrust.org.uk.
+- 7.1 The changes to this policy over time will be documented on the Every system. - 7.2 If you spot any broken links or errors within this policy, please report this to clerk@patrust.org.uk.